LaunchAirdrop/Autheo/README.md

 ## Daily Transaction Bot
 A daily swap automation bot for interacting with Autheo

+# The bot will:
+1. Login wallet
+2. Display information
+3. Process transactions
+4. Monitor and display user stats

 ### * Don't forget to claim the faucet first before running the bot

 ## 1. Clone Repository